Welcome to my personal webpage!

 Here you will find my previous and current research.

-We document a significant difference in the returns of sustainable investing across investor types.
+We document a significant difference in the returns to sustainable investing across investor types.
 Investors with strict ESG mandates earn 3.1% less than flexible investors.
 The mechanism is that flexible investors are able to react on expected ESG improvements.
-They buy stocks that subsequently experience ESG score increases.
+Without engaging in activism, flexible investors buy stocks that subsequently experience ESG score increases.
 After ESG improvements have realized, demand from strict mandate investors pushes up stock prices, resulting in positive returns for flexible investors.
-These returns are higher when accompanied by rising climate sentiment, as seen during the 2010s.
+A new climate sentiment measure shows that the performance gap is higher when accompanied by rising sentiment, as seen during the 2010s.
 Our channel accounts for 51% of the return difference between strict and flexible ESG investment mandates.
+Hence, going from backward to forward-looking ESG ratings could reduce both capital misallocation and wealth transfer from strict investors, such as pension funds, to more flexible investors, such as hedge funds.

 I document that equity prices fall as macroprudential buffers are announced.
 This is consistent with macroprudential buffers leading to an increase in risk premia, from a heightened price of risk.
 Theoretically, I develop a model that predicts that as buffers are announced 1) The price of risk increases, 2) Systemic risk falls, and 3) Intermediaries' risky asset allocation decreases, as other agents with higher risk aversion increase their portfolio weights in the risky asset.
 Empirically, I find evidence consistent with the first and third prediction.
 The second remains a testable implication of my model.
 In summary, this paper sheds light on the equilibrium effects of implementing new financial regulation on asset prices and systemic risk.